jarusll/the-logs/index.md

 I increased my font size on every system and my readability increased alot.

+I have been thinking about hugo because of its native support for org files.
+Let me think about this.

 # 2022-05-24

 I have been looking up to something.